Advisory Council meetings are from 3 p.m. to 6. p.m. and are open to the public.

 |was established by the Secretary of the Interior to provide advice or recommendations to BLM management in developing the Resource Management Plan for the NCA and Wilderness (Omnibus Act).
 The Advisory Council includes members appointed to represent categories established by the Omnibus Act.|

-Council members will serve three year terms, and the Council may remain in existence for up to a year following completion of the plan.
+Council members serve three-year terms, and the Council may remain in existence for up to a year following completion of the plan.
 Recommendations are based on consensus-building and collaboration.

 Below are the 10 members of the Advisory Council:

 Advisory Council Chair Katie Steele resides in Grand Junction and is the co-chair of the Colorado Riverfront Commission.
 She represents dispersed recreation and historic resources.

 Oscar Massey lives in Whitewater and is a rancher with federal grazing permits within the NCA since the mid 1970s.
 He represents grazing permit holders.

 Tamera Minnick resides in Grand Junction where she is an associate professor of environmental science and technology at Mesa State College.
 She represents scientific, educational, and ecological values.